thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_jQuery.desc.md

 > A selector is used in jQuery to select DOM elements from a DOM document.
 That document is, in most cases, the DOM document present in all browsers, but can also be an XML document received via Ajax.

-Think back to functions like `getElementById()` and `getElementsByClassName()` and recall how these interact with the DOM and return nodes. jQuery has its own selectors that behave in similar ways.
-Let's visit there docs and scan through some of these:
+Think back to functions like `getElementById()` and `getElementsByClassName()` and recall how these interact with the DOM and return either a single node or a NodeList.
+The jQuery API provides its own selectors that behave in similar ways.
+Let's visit their docs and scan through some of these:
 * [jQuery Selectors](http://api.jquery.com/category/selectors/)

 While you may be thinking, _Don't we have `querySelector` and `querySelectorAll`?_ Keep in mind two things:

 * jQuery was released before `querySelector` and `querySelectorAll` (I know right?!).
 It had its own engine built in to analyze the queries.
-* jQuery has even more expressive selectors than `querySelector` and `querySelectorAll`.
+* jQuery has much more expressive selectors than `querySelector` and `querySelectorAll`.

 One of the nice things about jQuery selectors is you select DOM elements the same way you write CSS selectors.